rubygems/rubygems.github.io/_posts/2022-08-15-requiring-mfa-on-popular-gems.md

 In addition, we are also currently working on adding support for [WebAuthn](https://webauthn.guide/).
 Maintainers would be able to use hardware tokens, biometric keys, and other WebAuthn-supported devices as their multi-factor device of choice.

 Be sure to stay tuned for updates!
 As always, if you have any feedback, questions or ideas on how to make RubyGems better and more secure, please contact us in the [Bundler Slack workspace](https://slack.bundler.io/) or open a [GitHub issue](https://github.com/rubygems/rubygems.org/issues).
+If you require account assistance based on the changes rolled out today, please reach out to [support@rubygems.org](mailto:support@rubygems.org).